-During the year ended June 30, 2017, Mr. Stephen Sadler, a director, earned 0.8 million (June 30, 2016 - 0.8 million, June 30, 2015 - 0.5 million) in consulting fees from OpenText for assistance with acquisition-related business activities.
+During the year ended June 30, 2018, Mr. Stephen Sadler, a director, earned \$0.8 million (June 30, 2017 and June 30, 2016-\$0.8 million, respectively) in consulting fees from OpenText for assistance with acquisition-related business activities.
 Mr. Sadler abstained from voting on all transactions from which he would potentially derive consulting fees.
-All fees are entirely paid as of the end of each fiscal year.